threefoldtech/home/contribution/development_process.md

 - `development_hotfixes` short living hotfix(es) to allow people to review and then put on development
     - now everyone should update from or development or development_hotfixes
     - development_hotfixes is always newer than development
-- `testing` is a branch used to integrate development branches
+- `integration` is a branch used to integrate development branches
     - never develop on it, its for verifying & doing tests

 We have branches for new features/disruptive changes.
 These have a prefix of `development_<relevantname>`